We may earn money or products from the companies mentioned in this post. Merci!

 A simple oven roasted chicken.
 No stuffing, basic seasonings and gravy make for the best chicken dinner along with stuffing and steamed green beans.

-I used it for years where I had the wall space but in my current kitchen, the under-counter wall space is not high enough to allow me to hang the spice rack within easy reach of the kitchen prep counters.
+I used it for years where I had the wall space but in my current kitchen, the wall space between upper cabinets and counter top is not high enough to hang the spice rack within easy reach of the food prep counters.

 The herbs and spices also add a touch of color to the kitchen decor.

 Dinner last night was Poulet Rôti Four aka oven roasted chicken with vegetables.
 Oh wait – what to have as a vegetable?

 Tender, steamed [popup_product]haricots verts[/popup_product] are a must and whether you pop open a can to reheat or steam fresh beans, they are the perfect side for oven roasted chicken.